SAIL MAKING - Seam Curvature

 a

-which allows the variables to be entered to match your situation.
+spreadsheet which allows the variables to be entered to match your situation.

 A section of it is reproduced here to show values I have used on a Marblehead